Best Pellet Grill for Beginners in 2026: Start Grilling Right

 - WiFIRE connectivity with full Traeger App experience

-- $799 price makes Traeger accessible to more budgets
+- $699 makes Traeger accessible to more budgets

 - Full access to Traeger's recipe library and community